 There are two reasons for this change:

 print statements, and leave those print statements in when you submit.
 Unlike the output-based lessons, you won't have to remove your print statements to pass.Also, ▶ Run and ▶ Submit work a little differently than before.
 When you run your code, it only runs some of the tests, but when you submit your code, it runs all of the tests.
 This is to simulate a production environment with unexpected edge cases and to teach you to think them through.
-Luckily for you, all of the tests are visible in the main_test.py file tab, so be sure to check it before submitting.
+Luckily for you, all of the tests are visible in the main_test.py file tab, so be sure to always check them before submitting.

 Complete the total_xp function.
 It accepts two integers as input: